Active Warrant in Pasco County, FL

-If you believe an arrest warrant has been issued in Pasco County, FL, then call our office to discuss your defense.
-We represent men and women charged with criminal offenses after a warrant initiated by the Pasco County Sheriff's Office or a local law enforcement agency in Pasco County, FL.
+If the court issues a warrant for your arrest in Pasco County, FL, then call our office to discuss your case.
+The warrant can be issued after an investigation by the Pasco County Sheriff’s Office or a local law police department in New Port Richey, Port Richey, Dade City, Zephyrhills, or Land O’Lakes, FL.

-If the arrest warrant was issued after you failed to appear in court, an attorney may be able to file a motion with withdraw the capius or warrant so that you do not have to surrender yourself at the jail.
-Call the attorneys at the Sammis Law Firm to discuss the particular facts of your case.
+After the court issues the arrest warrant for a failure to appear in court, your attorney may be able to file a “motion to withdraw the capias or warrant” so that you do not have to surrender yourself at the jail.

 What Happens after the Arrest Warrant is Issued?